atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 When I rose in the morning I felt myself in unusual spirits, which Lady Spencer observed when I went down to breakfast.
 My Lord was quite in raptures; and declared he had never Seen me look half so handsome as at that moment.
 It is well,” said he, “I am your grandfather, or I don’t know what might be the consequence, however, I am resolved to have a
 [ 95 ]
 kiss.”
 You may be certain I did not refuse him; and while he was in the act, the servant announced Sir James.
-‘Good morning to you, Fitzherbert, you did not, I dare say, take me for such a skittish old fellow; but I can tell you I love to kiss a pretty girl as well as the best of you, and that little hussy has got the sweetest lips in the world, try them, Sir James, I’ll warrant you’ll be of my opinion.” — I was exceedingly confused, and felt the colour come in my face; but Sir James came up to me with a gallant air, and took hold of my hand, saying, “Since I have Lord Spencer’s sanction, Miss Beaumont will not, I hope, [ 96 ] deem me presuming if I do not deprive myself of so great a felicity,” “Well, Sir James, is it not as I said?
+"Good morning to you, Fitzherbert, you did not, I dare say, take me for such a skittish old fellow; but I can tell you I love to kiss a pretty girl as well as the best of you, and that little hussy has got the sweetest lips in the world, try them, Sir James, I’ll warrant you’ll be of my opinion.” — I was exceedingly confused, and felt the colour come in my face; but Sir James came up to me with a gallant air, and took hold of my hand, saying, “Since I have Lord Spencer’s sanction, Miss Beaumont will not, I hope, [ 96 ] deem me presuming if I do not deprive myself of so great a felicity,” “Well, Sir James, is it not as I said?
 Is  not she a charming little hussy?”
 “All who see Miss Beaumont, my Lord, must think her perfectly amiable.”

 Do not imagine I am grown vain, by my repeating all the civil things that are said to me, as I find myself obliged to do it to you, who, I know, wish me to be minute, and I could not otherwise reduce my narrations into method; but I hope you are sensible that I do not receive the least pleasure from gross flattery.
-The praises and good opinion of sensible people I should always wish to possess, [ 97 ] but, at the Same time, I am quite indifferent as to what that ridiculous set of petit maitres think of me. — “It is in vain, Miss Beaumont, I suppose, to endeavour to persuade you to go to Rozzini's benefit tonight, as you have a particular dislike to all public places.” — “You are greatly mistaken, Sir James, I have not the least objection to a little dissipation, or to public places in general; and, were my spirits equal to the taste of attending them, I should long before this have obliged Lord and Lady Spencer by my acquiescence.
+The praises and good opinion of sensible people I should always wish to possess, [ 97 ] but, at the same time, I am quite indifferent as to what that ridiculous set of petit maitres think of me. — “It is in vain, Miss Beaumont, I suppose, to endeavour to persuade you to go to Rozzini's benefit tonight, as you have a particular dislike to all public places.” — “You are greatly mistaken, Sir James, I have not the least objection to a little dissipation, or to public places in general; and, were my spirits equal to the taste of attending them, I should long before this have obliged Lord and Lady Spencer by my acquiescence.
 Her Ladyship has given me a reprieve of one short week, after which time you will, I fear, be old in
 [ 98 ]
 the once grave Amelia Beaumont, a vain dissipated good for nothing girl.” — “That, I am convinced, ” replied Sir James, “will never be the case.”
 Crofts then came in to tell us her young lady chose to breakfast in bed, as she found herself greatly fatigued.
-Pray, Mrs. Crofts, ” says Sir James, “tell her I am here, and that I want to see her, having something to propose that will be an immediate cure for her laziness.
+Pray, Mrs. Crofts,” says Sir James, “tell her I am here, and that I want to see her, having something to propose that will be an immediate cure for her laziness.
 Here have I been up for these three hours, walking in Sir James’s park to get an appetite, and yet I was not in bed a moment sooner than her fair Ladyship.
 Don’t forget to tell her all this, and that if
 [ 99 ]
 she does not make her appearance in twenty minutes, I shall certainly come, up and storm the castle.” — I sent her a basin of tea and some muffin, with my compliments, and that if she was not too much fatigued, I should be .glad of her company at one o'clock, to go a shopping with me, as I had ordered the coach at that time; and while I sat expecting an answer, the door opened, and in walk’d the half dressed miss Fitzherbert.
 She had on a large dormeuse, with pale pink ribbons, a white dimitty jacket and coat that had not more than three pins in it, a large double gauze handkerchief thrown carelessly ever her neck.
 In snort
 [ 100  ]
 short, all together, she made a very droll appearance.
-She had the grace to yawn out, Good morning to you, good folks.”
+She had the grace to yawn out, "Good morning to you, good folks.”
 Then, addressing herself to Sir James, said, “What will not curiosity make a female do?
 Here have I got up two hours sooner than I intended, merely to know what this great matter is that you are going to propose.
-If it is not something very clever, dread my displeasure— ‘‘ It is an affair of very great importance that I am come upon, I assure you, Miss Fitzherbert, which is to inquire if you found your garter before you left the Pantheon last night.” — “Upon my word, Sir James, you are very insolent!
+If it is not something very clever, dread my displeasure - "It is an affair of very great importance that I am come upon, I assure you, Miss Fitzherbert, which is to inquire if you found your garter before you left the Pantheon last night.” — “Upon my word, Sir James, you are very insolent!
 [ 101 ]
-You see how it is, Miss Beaumont, these cousins always suppose they have a right to take liberties.” — “Why now, don’t deny it, Did I not hear you say to the Duchess of L--,
+You see how it is, Miss Beaumont, these cousins always suppose they have a right to take liberties.” — “Why now, don’t deny it, Did I not hear you say to the Duchess of L--, Good heavens!

-Good heavens!
 What shall I do!
-I am in the greatest distress!
-“Why, what’s the matter?”
-Your Grace will, I am sure, pity me when you hear I have lost — (then, perceiving me at your elbow, you turned the conversation with an affected— bless me! here is Sir James!
+I am in the greatest distress!"
+"Why, what’s the matter?"
+"Your Grace will, I am sure, pity me when you hear I have lost — (then, perceiving me at your elbow, you turned the conversation with an affected — bless me! here is Sir James!
 Now, pray, my Lord, what could I infer from all this, but that she had lost her garter?”

-I see you are disposed to be facetious this morning, Sir James, ” said the [ 102 ] the enraged Miss Fitzherbert; but, as I do not feel myself inclined to be the subject of your ridicule, I shall quit the room.
+I see you are disposed to be facetious this morning, Sir James,” said the [ 102 ] the enraged Miss Fitzherbert, "but, as I do not feel myself inclined to be the subject of your ridicule, I shall quit the room.
 Therefore, I wish you good morning.”

 “Stay, stay, my dear cousin, and let me make my peace with you before you go?
-Will you do me the favour to accept a ticket to Rozzini’s benefit?”-- “If you will promise not to laugh at me again, Sir James — but my time is precious — I must go and dress to attend Miss Beaumont — so your servant; we shall meet, I suppose, at Mrs. Cairy’s route tonight, where we will talk the matter over.”
+Will you do me the favour to accept a ticket to Rozzini’s benefit?” - “If you will promise not to laugh at me again, Sir James — but my time is precious — I must go and dress to attend Miss Beaumont — so your servant; we shall meet, I suppose, at Mrs. Cairy’s route tonight, where we will talk the matter over.”
 And away she flew.
 [ 103 ]

 Sir James then took leave, as he was going to Tattersal’s, and I went upstairs to write an inventory of the things I wanted; which, before I had finished, the coach came.
 When Miss Fitzherbert had completed her dress, we jet off on our peregrination, and after we had racketed all over the town, and were returning through Clergy Street, we observed a vast deal of company going in at a glass and china warehouse; Miss Fitzherbert stopped the coach to inquire into the cause, and was informed that it was an auction.
 “Suppose we are set down,” Said she, “there seems to be something clever going forward.
 Bless me! there is the